redhat-appstudio/infra-deployments/README.md

 # AppStudio Infrastructure Deployments

-This repository is an initial bootstrap of an Argo-CD-based deployment of AppStudio components to a cluster, plus a script to bootstrap Argo CD onto that cluster (to drive these Argo-CD-based deployments).
+This repository is an initial set of Argo-CD-based deployments of AppStudio components to a cluster, plus a script to bootstrap Argo CD onto that cluster (to drive these Argo-CD-based deployments).

-This repository is structured as a GitOps monorepo (eg the repository contains the K8s resources for *multiple* applications), using [Kustomize](https://kustomize.io/).
+This repository is structured as a GitOps monorepo (e.g. the repository contains the K8s resources for *multiple* applications), using [Kustomize](https://kustomize.io/).

 The contents of this repository are not owned by any single individual, and should instead be collectively managed and maintained through PRs by individual teams.